leolplex/GOF-Design-Patterns/README.md

 ### Decorator
 Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+### Facade
+Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.